bparanj/Essential-TDD/en/14-week/14-week.markdown

     day.should be_false
   end
   # new contract test
-  it "should throw exception for numbers that does not correspond to week end" do
+  it "throw exception for numbers that does not correspond to week end" do
     expect do
       week_end = Week.end("4")
     end.to raise_error
   end
   # new contract test
-  it "should throw exception for numbers that is out of range" do
+  it "throw exception for numbers that is out of range" do
     expect do
       week_end = Week.end("40")
     end.to raise_error